Doma (caste): Uttarakhand

-Uttra Pradesh
+Uttar Pradesh

 In Varanasi, the city in Uttar Pradesh, the Dom perform the most important task of cremation of dead bodies.
 According to puranic legend, Raja Harishchandra was purchased by Kallu Dom and Harishchandra was working under him.
 However, according to another legend, Harishchandra was said to have been sold to a Chandala, and the Chandala entrusted him with the responsibility of overseeing the cremation ground (shmashana).

 Demographics

 India

 In Odisha, there were around 706,000 Doms according to the 2011 Census of India.

 In Uttar Pradesh, Dom as a Scheduled Caste had a population of 110,353 according to the 2011 Census of India.

+In Jammu and Kashmir, Dom are also called Mahasha had a population of 193,803 according to the 2011 Census of India.

 In West Bengal, Doms numbered 316,337 at the 2001 Census of India and were 1.7 percent of the scheduled caste population of West Bengal.
 The same census found overall 46.0 percent of Doms (aged 7 and up) were literate.
 Along gender lines, 58.9 percent of males and 32.6 percent of females were found by the census to be literate.